 It is possible to emulate such an affect by resetting the neutral position of the analog stick using Black Wind.
 If the correct analog stick angle is acquired, you can then mash down on the analog stick to build up speed (storage will gives you this same effect due to the way the camera works while the glitch is active).

 One of the advantages of a storage-less superswim is that you do not need to worry about getting double-storage to prevent your game from soft-locking when you enter a cutscene since the camera is not locked.

 Although the general trend while charging is a major increase in speed over time, Link's speed while charging does not constantly increase.
 Link's swimming animation occurs in a cycle, and which frame he is at in the cycle will determine what speed he will get.
 As a result, Link's speed will drastically fluctuate depending on which frame in the swimming animation's cycle he is currently in.

 There are several ways to make superswims speed and distance more consistent in a speedrun.
 After releasing a superswim, you will lose two units of speed every frame.
 If you release too early, you will not have enough speed and will not travel far enough.
 If you charge for too long, you will not have enough air and will drown too soon.
 With this in mind, the optimal time to release a superswim for maximum distance is about two-thirds of the total charging time.
 However, even if releasing at around two-thirds of the total charging time, you can still get bad speed and not travel far enough.
-Because of this, you should start to map buffer when you see the second red flash on the air meter and look at Link's arms (or other indicators of his animation cycle like his head movement) before you release in order to ensure that you paused on a frame with good speed.
+Because of this, you should start to map buffer when you see the second red flash on the air meter and look at Link's head or arms (or any other indicators of his animation cycle) in order to ensure that you will release on a frame with good speed.